optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Constraints: Bounds?
 Linear constraints?
 Nonlinear constraints?
 - Special structure: Nonlinear least-squares, Log-likelihood function
 - Goal: Do you need a global solution?
 How precise?
+- -> Properties guide the selection but do not replace benchmarking

 ---